linq2js/tenx/readme.md

 ## Introduction

-In this article, I am going to help you to learn the fundamentals of react and redux.
+In this article, I am going to help you to learn the fundamentals of react and tenx.
 We will do this by implementing a todolist app using react and tenx.

 ### Core concepts